phitter-hub/docs-phitter-kernel/docs/documentation/fit/graphs/several-distribution-histogram.md

-# Plot Distribution Histogram
+# Plot Several Distributions

-If you want to plot a histogram eith your data and with the distributions, use the method `.plot_histogram_distributions()` that has the following parameters:
+If you want to plot a histogram with your data and with all the possible [distributions](/documentation/distributions/distributions.md), use the method `.plot_histogram_distributions()` that has the following parameters:

 - `n_distributions` (_int_): Number of distributions to consider.
 Default is `10`.
 - `n_distributions_visible` (_int_): Number of distributions visible in the plot.
 Default is `1`.